dylanhmorris/labtea/README.md

 This generates a page called ``index.html`` within the default output directory ``site`` from a template ``index.html.tmpl`` found in the default template directory ``templates`` using data from a ``YAML`` file called ``fall2016.yaml``.

 ## Pushing files to the remote server

+Note: Princeton may require you to be on its network/intranet in order to connect to the ``eeb.princeton.edu`` remote server.
+If you are not physically at Princeton, connect to the University's [SRA](https://www.net.princeton.edu/vpn/) VPN service.

 ##### pushfile.sh
-You can push files to the remote server's public_html folder using the shell script ``pushfile.sh``.
+You can push files to the remote server's ``public_html`` folder using the shell script ``pushfile.sh``.
 Warning: as the folder name suggests, this files will then be public online!

 Example:
 ``sh pushfile.sh index.html`` would push the file ``index.html`` to the remote server, overwriting any existing file with that name.